apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 ---
 title: "Plugin Configuration Basics"
-date: 2018-07-06 19:20:01 UTC
+date: 2018-07-06 21:03:52 UTC
 parent: "Storage Plugin Configuration"
 ---
-You can configure storage plugins using various methods.
-For information about the methods that you can use to configure storage plugins, see [Configuring Storage Plugins]({{site.baseurl}}/docs/configuring-storage-plugins/).
+There are several ways you can configure storage plugins.
+For example, you can configure storage plugins in the Drill Web UI,  using REST API, or through configuration files.
+See [Configuring Storage Plugins]({{site.baseurl}}/docs/configuring-storage-plugins/) for more information.

 When you configure storage plugins, you use a set of storage plugin attributes, such as the storage plugin type, formats that the plugin type supports, and connection parameters.

-The following sections describe the attributes that you can use in your storage plugin configurations and information about using the attributes.
+The following sections describe the attributes that you can use in your storage plugin configurations and provide information related to the use of attributes.

 ## Storage Plugin Attributes